-Iginla went on to become the franchise’s all-time leader with 525 goals and 1,095 points, serving as captain for 10 seasons.
+Iginla became the franchise’s all-time leader with 525 goals and 1,095 points, serving as captain for 10 seasons.
 After playing 1,219 games for the Flames, he is traded to the Penguins at the 2013 trade deadline.
-He also had short stints with the Bruins, Avalanche and Kings.
+He also had short stints with the Bruins, Avalanche, and Kings.
 At the time of his retirement, he scored 625 goals and 1,300 points in 1,554 games.
-He will be part of the 2020 Hockey Hall of Fame induction class with Lowe.
+He will be part of the 2020/21 Hockey Hall of Fame induction class with Lowe.

 Odds & Ends

 On July 30, 1936, the Canadiens named Cecil Hart as their new head coach, replacing Sylvio Mantha.
 This was Hart’s second term as the Canadiens’ head coach.
 He was behind the bench from 1926 until 1932 and won back-to-back Stanley Cups in 1930 and 1931.
-Hart’s second stint was not as successful as he was let go midway through the 1938-29 season.
-If the name sounds familiar, it was Cecil’s father, David, who donated the Hart Trophy to the league.
+Hart’s second stint was not as successful as he was let go midway through the 1938-39 season.
+If the name sounds familiar, Cecil’s father, David, donated the Hart Trophy to the league.

 The Buffalo Sabres announced, on July 30, 1993, that head coach John Muckler would be adding general manager to his job title.
 He took over for Gerry Meehan, who was promoted to Executive Vice President of Sports Operations.
 Muckler pulled double duty through the 1994-95 season before stepping down as head coach to focus on his front-office job.
 He was fired in the offseason of 1997, shortly after being named “NHL Executive of the Year” by The Sporting News.